Most CBD oil users have no clue that:

 We analyzed over 40 scientific articles to look for dosage guides and optimal methods of use.
 Plus, we reviewed over 50 CBD oils to see what doses and methods worked best for us.

-The results we found are a must-read for anyone that wants to maximize the benefits that CBD oil has to offer.
+The results we found are a must-read for anyone who wants to maximize the benefits that CBD oil has to offer.

 You can take CBD oil only in two different ways:

-- Orally (this includes both oral ingestion and sublingual ingestion)
+- Orally (this includes both oral ingestion and sublingual ingestion), and;

 - Through vaping it.

 Both of these methods have their pros and cons, which we’ll talk about next.

 The Benefits of Using CBD Oil Orally

 The biggest benefit of using CBD oil orally is that you can take CBD closest to how nature intended it to be taken.

 To take CBD as nature intended it to be taken, you need to use a full-spectrum CBD oil that contains a wide variety of cannabis-derived: